 Research has shown that in order to remain healthy and strong, our bones need to have force applied to them regularly.
 People who spend less time on their feet and who get less exercise every day are more prone to bone deterioration, stress fractures, and bone and joint problems later in life.

 The same is true when it comes to our teeth.
-Chewing places stress -- good stress -- on our jawbones and teeth, and when a tooth is missing, it can cause an imbalance in pressure that effects the other teeth.
+Chewing places stress -- good stress -- on our jawbones and teeth, and when a tooth is missing, it can cause an imbalance in pressure that affects the other teeth.
 Bone loss can result and cause further tooth and jaw problems.

 As the remaining teeth shift position, gaps and crevices are created which allow food to more easily get stuck in the mouth for days and weeks.
 These "food traps" then become ideal places for bacteria to grow and thrive.
 Infection, gum disease and cavities are soon to follow.